 - Myanmar and Bangladesh in the east

 We hope CBSE Notes for Class 9 Geography helped you in your studies.
 Keep learning and stay tuned for more updates on CBSE and NCERT.
-Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to the YouTube channel to access interactive Maths and Science videos.

-For Information On How To Read Maps
+For information on How To Read Maps